 10 Ways to Stay on Top of the Ever-Changing Gift Basket Landscape

-Like every business in any industry, gift baskets have seen its share of twists and turns to stay attractive and relative throughout the decades.
+Starting your business takes lots of time and determination as another article reveals.
+Over time, like businesses in any industry, gift baskets experience its share of twists and turns to stay attractive and relative throughout the decades.

-What was once a product only for the rich and one created with rationed foods during wars is now a phenomenon in the top five of gift industry choices worldwide.
-We rate high next to gift cards, jewelry, and electronics (I’ll leave the final one for you to guess).
+What was once a product only for the rich and one created with rationed foods during wars is now a phenomenon.
+It’s currently one of the top five gift giving choices worldwide.
+Gift baskets are in good company with gift cards, jewelry, and electronics (I’ll leave the final one for you to guess).

-In the last article, I warned how your gift basket business cannot stay the same, and I heard back from many designers asking about forthcoming changes.
-Here’s what you can expect and how to prepare for better business practices that lead to sales this year and beyond.
+In another article, I warned how your gift basket business cannot stay the same.
+That article encouraged many designers to ask me about forthcoming industry changes.
+Here’s what you can expect and how to prepare for better business practices that lead to higher sales each year.

 Be ready for big orders

 Keeping your inventory lean and tight throughout each season can be a smart decision so goods don’t expire quickly.
-However, knowing where to find additional product and knowing several order sources is mandatory for the large orders you’ll attract from corporations looking to impress prospects and new clients.
+However, knowing where to find additional product from various sources is mandatory for big orders.
+That will help you to help corporations looking to impress prospects and new clients.
 Successful designers practice this skill daily.

 Source new products